To read the Employee Parental Rights section please follow this link.

 You must then write to her within 28 days, setting out the date of her return.

-Statutory maternity pay must be paid if your employee has been with you continuously for at least 26 weeks ending with the 15th week before the expected week of childbirth and has an average weekly wage at least equal to the lower earnings limit for National Insurance contributions.
+Statutory maternity pay must be paid if your Employee has been with you continuously for at least 26 weeks ending with the 15th week before the expected week of childbirth and has an average weekly wage at least equal to the lower earnings limit for National Insurance contributions.
 It is payable for 39 weeks.
-The standard rate of pay is reviewed annually in April.

 You can agree to have "keep in touch" days which can be used for training, team events or for any form of work.

-A father to be or one who shares responsibility for the bringing up of a child may have the right to Statutory Paternity Leave and Pay ‐ this includes those adopting a child.
+A father to be or one who shares responsibility for the bringing up of a child may have the right to Statutory Paternity Leave and Pay.

 - Are the biological father or the mother's husband or partner (including same sex relationships) and

-- Who have worked continuously for you for 26 weeks ending with the 15th week before the baby is due or the end of the week in which the child's adopter is notified of being matched with the child.
+- Have worked continuously for you for 26 weeks ending with the 15th week before the baby is due or the end of the week in which the child's adopter is notified of being matched with the child.

-The father can take either 1 week or 2 consecutive weeks' paid paternity leave ‐ they cannot take odd days.
+The father/mother's partner can take either 1 week or 2 consecutive weeks' paid paternity leave - they cannot take odd days.

 It is possible to agree to pay higher rates of maternity and paternity pay with employees which can be included in their Contracts of Employment.